 Corry/Eden residents may submit maintenance request directly via the tenant portal.

-Visit the property service center desk for maintenance concerns.
+Work with your RA or visit the property service center desk for maintenance concerns.

 Students’ first line of assistance is the Resident Advisor (RA), a peer leader assigned to each floor or unit.
 RAs are experienced students who are trained to have knowledge of the university, to serve as a source of information, and to help address a broad range of student concerns.